traveltowith

 What is so special about Australian Open for solo trip?

-1. Roam freely with a ground pass across courts and fan zones
+1. Free-roam ground pass across fan zones and practice courts

 Recommended visit duration: 2–3 hours

-Why 2-3 hours visit duration is ideal for solo trip: Two to three hours lets you explore key courts, fan zones, and catch a match at your own pace.
+Why 2–3 hours visit duration is ideal for solo trip: This gives time to explore practice courts, fan zones, and attend a match without rushing.

 (View Australian Open on Map)